 Child Play Therapy

-1: Intake
+1: Enrollment

 2: Meet Your Therapist

-Each session lasts approximately 45 minutes, is held on the same day and time each week for approximately 14 weeks.
-All counselors and family therapists follow models of treatment proven to be effective by current research in the field of psychotherapy.
-Sessions begin with a review of your progress as well as time to share personal feedback generated from previous sessions.
-Our hope is that you will come away from therapy with the tools and confidence you need to face life's challenges and enhance your everyday well-being.
+All therapists follow models of treatment proven to be effective by current research in the field of psychotherapy.
+Each session begins with a review of your progress, as well as time to share personal feedback generated from previous sessions.
+We hope that you will come away from therapy with the tools and confidence you need to face life's challenges and enhance your everyday well-being.

 cacrep-vert.png